revaturelabs/interviewquestions/Python/Python-Functions & Array/Lambda.md

 <details><summary> <b>Explanation</b> </summary>

-  - You can use filter(f, list).
-Make sure your function is a logical statement to facilitate the filtering process.
+  - We could use filter(f, list).
+Make sure the function is a logical statement to facilitate the filtering process.
   - Since filter() function will return an iterator, you can use list() function to convert it to a proper Python list.
 </details>